Crypto-Market-Screener/dex.cryptomarketscreener.com/README.md

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
 - [Node JS](https://nodejs.org/en/download/)
 - [jq](https://stedolan.github.io/jq/)
+- A domain name hosted with AWS Route 53 and with a Certificate enabled in the us-east-1 region (for Cloudfront https)

 The following setup instructions are configurable to your own domain name via Cloudfront template variables